Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Benchmark Experimental Setup

 \textbf{Human Evaluation.} To complement automated metrics, we conduct human evaluations where six annotators per task compare top-3 VQAScore images from our method against six baselines.
 Annotators rate prompt alignment and relation quality in pairwise comparisons, and rank images from best to worst.
-Additionally, we collect ground-truth annotations for DALL-E 3 images, with annotators rating alignment to both frequent and rare prompts on a 1-5 scale (see supp).
+Baselines generated potentially inappropriate entangled objects for ``kissing.''
+We therefore excluded this relation from human evaluation and qualitative analysis.
+Additionally, we collect human annotations for DALL-E 3 images, with annotators rating alignment to both frequent and rare prompts on a 1-5 scale.
 In both studies, we use Amazon Mechanical Turk with quality checks to ensure reliable annotations.

 \textbf{Implementation Details.} We fine-tune models using LoRA (rank 32) for 1,000 steps on an L40S GPU with a 1e-4 learning rate and bf16 precision.
-For each rare triplet, we generate 2–3 passive/active prompts using GPT-4o.
-We fix the seed 42 across ablations but use no fixed seed for RoleBench, ensuring model variability.
+For each rare triplet, we generate 2–3 active/passive triplets using GPT-4o.
+We fix the seed to 24 for training and ablations, but we do not use a seed for generating RoleBench to ensure output variability.
 We set $N=20$.
+More details are in Sec.~\ref{sec:supp_experimental_setting}.